 Federal Way Community Caregiving Network

-Members of Wayside help out once a month with the preparation and serving of the Monday night supper sponsored by the FWCCN.
-The meal is prepared and served at Steele Lake Presbyterian Church.
-A Wayside member serves on the Board of Directors of the FWCCN and several members participate in the annual “Soup Supper” fund raising effort of this organization.
+Members of Wayside help out once a month with the preparation and serving of the Wednesday night supper sponsored by the FWCCN.
+The meal is prepared and served at one of Federal Way’s other local churches.
+Wayside members also serve on the Board of Directors of the FWCCN, and several members participate in the annual Souper Supper fund raising effort of this organization.

 Since 1971, the Multi-Service Center has helped low-income South King County residents create self-sufficient futures.